There is one less 2017 Bourbon County variant being released by Goose Island Beer Co. this year.

 In addition, Goose Island has filed a keg label with the Alcohol and Tobacco Tax and Trade Bureau (TTB) for 2017 Double Barrel Bourbon County Brand Stout, a 17.2 percent ABV imperial stout aged in bourbon barrels.

-All but one of the different bottled Bourbon County Brand releases will be available nationwide starting on the day after Thanksgiving, which this year falls on Nov.
-23. The exception is Proprietor’s Bourbon County Brand Stout, which has always been exclusively available in Chicago, Ill. since its debut in 2013.
+All but two of the different bottled Bourbon County Brand releases will be available nationwide starting on the day after Thanksgiving, which this year falls on Nov.
+24. The exceptions are Proprietor’s Bourbon County Brand Stout, which has always been exclusively available in Chicago since its debut in 2013 and Bourbon County Brand Stout Reserve 2017, which will be shipped exclusively to the states of Kentucky and Illinois.